balaji1974/python-and-machinelearning/01 - Python Basics/README.md

 print('Hello World'.find('bello'))   # Output: -1
 print('Hello World'.find('Ello'))    # Output: -1

+Find a string with a given string print('Hello World'.find('l'))   # Output: 2, first occurance of l print('Hello World'.find('l',3)) # Output: 3, second occurance of l
+print('Hello World'.find('l',4)) # Output: 9, third occurance of l
+# The second parameter will the start position from which it will find the next occurance.

+print('Hello World'.rfind('l')) # Output:9, Will find the right most match
+print('Hello World'.find('l')) # Output:2, will find the left most match, note no lfind here, we still use find

 You can use the in keyword to check whether a character or sequence of characters exists within a specific set.